matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 ::: warning block.timestamp returns L1 batch value

 The `block.timestamp` returns the time of the latest L1 batch instead of the L2 block and it's only updated once a new batch is sealed ( 5-10 minutes on testnet).
-What this means is that basically, `block.timestamp` in smart contracts on zkSync is a delayed value.
+What this means is that basically, `block.timestamp` in smart contracts on zkSync Era is a delayed value.

 To keep this tutorial as simple as possible, we've used `block.timestamp` but we don't recommend relying on this for accurate time calculations.